MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-help.md

 ## Send product feedback

-Use the product feedback option to offer suggestions for new features and functionality, or for suggesting changes to the current Windows Update for Business reports features.
+Use the product feedback option to offer suggestions for new features and functionality, or to suggest changes to the current Windows Update for Business reports features.
 You can share feedback directly to the Windows Update for Business reports product group.
 To provide product feedback:

 1. In the upper right corner of the Azure portal, select the feedback icon.
 1. Select either the smile or the frown to rate your satisfaction with your experience.